my-ugly-code/WebsUpTV/README.md

   - From the root directory of WebsUpTV, Open a PowerShell window (shift + right click), and run "npm install".
 If everything installs correctly, run "npm start" next.
 If this doesn't work, be sure you have NPM installed correctly.

- ### Misc Notes
+ ### Misc Notes - how to use, troubleshoot, etc.
   - When actors are visible, use your mouse to hover over a card, click the button on the card back to display movie/TV credits for that actor.
   - If the overlay is 'stuck' on your TV, move the cursor to the top-left corner of your screen and click the red triange that appears.
+  - If the overlay stops displaying, 1) you can stop the application in PowerShell by typing Ctrl+C a few times - run 'npm start' to restart.
+  - Bug reporting - if you have a reoccuring issue, and want to collect helpful information for debugging, please copy/paste your PowerShell output to a .txt file, then find/replace Plex and TMDB tokens and include that file with your report.
+Please do not share your Plex or other tokens, it's putting yourself at risk.
+  - It might be helpful to disable any power/battery saving on the PiPup Android application - done in Android settings.
   - You can view the overlay data on any other local browser - the urls are displayed in PowerShell when the application starts or restarts.
-  - You can manually trigger the overlay by sending a http request to PiPup directly - this can be done in apps like Button Mapper.
-You can set the duration to whatever you'd like, if you need to remove the overlay before the timer expires, use the red triangle (top-left corner) or send another request with duration set to 0.
+  - You can manually trigger the overlay by sending a http request to PiPup directly, totally optional - this can be done in apps like Button Mapper or Tasker.
+You can set the duration value to whatever you'd like, if you need to remove the overlay before the duration timer expires, use the red triangle (top-left corner) or send another request with duration set to 0.
 The first step of displaying the overlay is to clear any existing overlays.
   - The app uses no highly complex code - feel free to play around, make it look different, add more info.
 Show me what you've done and we can merge in anything cool that maintains existing functionality!!
+I wrote the application in Sublime Text, you don't need any fancy IDEs to play with these files.
+If you're trying to do something and can't figure it out, drop me a line and I can try to help or learn with you.
-  - Feel free to report any issues that are specific to WebsUpTV.
+  - Feel free to report any issues that are specific to WebsUpTV, here or in the subreddit.
 If it's a general questions (ie. How do I install Node?), just Google or YouTube it and you'll get your answer much faster :)